fedor-grigoryev/bi-2023-tcr-tils/README.md

 # bi-2023-tcr-tils

-# Re-analysis of the public dataset: comparison and evaluation of T cells in paired tumor and normal lung single cell samples
+# Re-analysis of the public immunological dataset: comparison and evaluation of T cells in paired tumor and normal lung single cell samples

 ---
 ## Motivation